hackle/blog-rust/raw/readability-and-vocabulary.md

-Something is missing from most of the "readability" discussions.
+More often than not, something is missing from the "readability" discussions.

 You would agree with me that the below example in Python (a),